PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_conclusion.md

 Furthermore, note the following two photos of giant pufferfish.
 These fish are genetically very similar, but their skin patterns are very different.
 What may seem like a drastic change in the appearance of the fish from spots to stripes is likely attributable to a small change of parameters in a fine-tuned biological system that, like all of life, is powered by randomness.

-## A final note

-Thank you for making it this far!
-We hope that you are enjoying the course.
-You can join the next module of the course by clicking on the "next module" button below.
-In the meantime, we ask that you complete the <a href="https://forms.gle/egmmBxGtBciDPYNS8" target="_blank">course survey</a> if you have not done so already.

 ![image-center](../assets/images/Juvenile_Mbu_pufferfish.jpg){: .align-center}
 A juvenile Mbu Pufferfish with a very familiar pattern![^youngfish] {: style="font-size: medium;"}